lf-edge/ekuiper/docs/en_US/guide/streams/overview.md

 ```

 The stream policy applies to the shared sub-topology and every rule consuming it.
 If the option is omitted on a shared
 stream, eKuiper retains the legacy `dropOldest` behavior.
-A rule-level `disableBufferFullDiscard` option cannot enable
+A rule-level `disableBufferFullDiscard=true` remains invalid
-backpressure for such a stream; configure `BUFFER_FULL_POLICY` on the stream instead.
+for such a stream; configure `BUFFER_FULL_POLICY` on the stream instead.
+Rule QoS does not implicitly change this policy.

 When a shared stream is used, multiple rules are no longer independent.
 During runtime, the shared stream and all its
 downstream sub-rules collectively form a large topological structure, logically equivalent to a single large composite